Boeing F/A-18E/F Super Hornet: Airframe changes

 Other differences include larger rectangular caret inlets with fixed ramps for the more powerful engines and two extra wing hard points for payload (for a total of 11), retaining previous hardpoints on the bottom centerline, wingtips, and two conformal fuselage positions.
 Among the most significant aerodynamic changes are the enlarged leading edge extensions (LEX) that provide improved vortex lifting characteristics in high angle of attack maneuvers, and reduce the static stability margin to enhance pitching characteristics.
 This modification results in pitch rates in excess of 40 degrees per second, and high resistance to departure from controlled flight.
+The recontoured LEX also eliminated the need for the vented slots.
 Due to concerns over released stores potentially striking the airframe from early wind tunnel testing, all underwing pylons are canted outwards slightly; although this was later determined to be unnecessary, production tooling had already been adjusted so the canted pylons remained to save development costs and avoid revalidating all flight testing.
 While the effects are marginal for cruise drag, they are more substantial for transonic and supersonic drag.